JackBogart/battleship/README.md

 ### Todo

-- Add messages about type of ship sunk
 - Add ability to set name
 - Implement drag and drop system
 - Polish the intelligence of computer moves